-xvii. ensuring submission of information, reports, etc., in connection with the Plan 2020 or the EWT, if required, to the recognised stock exchange(s) at stipulated periodical intervals or otherwise, as the case may be;
+- xvii. ensuring submission of information, reports, etc., in connection with the Plan 2020 or the EWT, if required, to the recognised stock exchange(s) at stipulated periodical intervals or otherwise, as the case may be; - xviii. obtaining permissions from, and making periodic reports, to regulatory authorities, as may be required, and ensuring compliance with applicable law; - xix. laying down a method for satisfaction of any tax obligation arising in connection with the awards in compliance with applicable law; - xx. provide for any statutory, contractual, regulatory or such other matters as may be necessary for the administration and implementation of the Plan 2020 in accordance with applicable law; - xxi. finalize, approve and authorise i.
+Performing such other activities or functions executives of the Company to execute as may be delegated by the board of directors various agreements, deeds, writings, of the Manager and/or prescribed under any confirmations, undertakings, indemnities, applicable law. letters or other documents, as may be necessary, under the common seal of Stakeholders' Relationship Committee - Terms of the Company or otherwise, with any Reference party including the Blackstone Sponsor The Board of Directors in their meeting held on October 29, 2021 have revised the terms of Group and the Embassy Sponsor group, legal advisors, accountants, registrar and committee, the revised the terms of reference of transfer agents, depositories, custodians, the Stakeholders' Relationship Committee is set out trustees, bankers, employees and/or below: others for the purposes of the Plan 2020 and accept modifications, changes and a.
+Considering and resolving grievances of amendments to any such documents/ security holders of the Embassy REIT, including agreements; complaints related to the transfer or transmission of units, non-receipt of annual report and xxii. formulation of suitable policies and systems non-receipt of declared distributions, general to ensure that there is no violation of any meetings etc.; - applicable law; - xxiii. such other matters, not captured above, grievances; which may be required in relation to Reporting specific material litigation related the implementation of the Plan 2020 in d. accordance with applicable law and the to Unitholders' grievances to the Board of terms set out herein; Directors; - xxiv. formulate various sets of special terms e.
+Approving report on investor grievances, if any, and conditions under the Plan 2020 to to be submitted to the Trustee by the Manager; apply to an employee (or his nominee or legal heir, as the case may be).
+Each of f.
+Review of measures taken for effective exercise such sets of special terms and conditions of voting rights by Unitholders; under the Plan 2020 shall be restricted in their application to such employee (or g.
+Review of adherence to the service standards his respective nominees/ legal heirs).
+The adopted by the Embassy REIT in respect of Nomination and Remuneration Committee various services being rendered by the Registrar & Share Transfer Agent;

-- xviii. obtaining permissions from, and making periodic reports, to regulatory authorities. as may be required, and ensuring compliance with applicable law; - xix. laying down a method for satisfaction of any tax obligation arising in connection with the awards in compliance with applicable law; - xx. provide for any statutory, contractual, regulatory or such other matters as may be necessary for the administration and implementation of the Plan 2020 in accordance with applicable law: - xxi. finalize, approve and authorise i. executives of the Company to execute various agreements, deeds, writings, confirmations, undertakings, indemnities, letters or other documents, as may be necessary, under the common seal of the Company or otherwise, with any party including the Blackstone Sponsor Group and the Embassy Sponsor group, legal advisors, accountants, registrar and transfer agents, depositories, custodians. trustees, bankers, employees and/or others for the purposes of the Plan 2020 and accept modifications, changes and amendments to any such documents/ agreements; - xxii. formulation of suitable policies and systems to ensure that there is no violation of any applicable law; - xxiii. such other matters, not captured above, which may be required in relation to the implementation of the Plan 2020 in d. accordance with applicable law and the terms set out herein; - xxiv. formulate various sets of special terms e. and conditions under the Plan 2020 to apply to an employee (or his nominee or legal heir, as the case may be).
-Each of f. such sets of special terms and conditions under the Plan 2020 shall be restricted in their application to such employee (or g. his respective nominees/legal heirs).
-The Nomination and Remuneration Committee
+may also formulate separate sets of special terms and conditions to apply to each class or category of employees (or their respective nominees/legal heirs) and each of such sets of special terms and conditions shall be restricted in its application to such class or category of employees (or their respective nominees/legal heirs);

-- may also formulate separate sets of special terms and conditions to apply to each class or category of employees (or their respective nominees/legal heirs) and each of such sets of special terms and conditions shall be restricted in its application to such class or category of employees (or their respective nominees/legal heirs); - xxv. the Nomination and Remuneration Committee may appoint a third party to administer the Plan 2020 and support employee communication, on its behalf; - xxvi.any and all the above matters in relation to any other employee incentive scheme that may be considered or adopted by the Company in the future; and - xxvii.delegate activities pertaining to any and all of the above matters to one or more persons as it may deem fit; - Performing such other activities or functions as may be delegated by the board of directors of the Manager and/or prescribed under any applicable law.
+- xxv. the Nomination and Remuneration Committee may appoint a third party to administer the Plan 2020 and support employee communication, on its behalf; - xxvi.any and all the above matters in relation to any other employee incentive scheme that may be considered or adopted by the Company in the future; and - xxvii.delegate activities pertaining to any and all of the above matters to one or more persons as it may deem fit;